 Aligning midwives with traditional professionalism would undermine the essence and strength of their work.
-Moreover, traditional professionalism is increasingly being questioned (Schön, 1983; Giddens, 1990), and there is a developing lay involvement in

-'expert' knowledge evaluation and generation.
+Moreover, traditional professionalism is increasingly being questioned (Schön 1983; Giddens 1990), and there is a developing lay involvement in 'expert' knowledge evaluation and generation.
 The traditional position of the professional is under threat.

-Development of the 'lay-expert'
+Development of the 'Lay-Expert'

 A growing disenchantment with the claims of 'grand experts' and 'absolute truths' was noted by Giddens (1990) and been demonstrated in public disputes over 'experts' advice concerning 'BSE' and genetically modified foods.
-Concurrently, an apparent diminution in the power of professionals, particularly doctors, has been introduced with the development of a consumer and managerial culture in welfare provision (Mason, 1995).
-Changes in policy have been designed to give more power to 'clients', and make services more efficient with the development of managerialism and the purchaser:provider contracts.
+Concurrently, an apparent diminution in the power of professionals, particularly doctors, has been introduced with the development of a consumer and managerial culture in welfare provision (Mason 1995).
+Changes in policy have been designed to give more power to 'clients', and make services more efficient with the development of managerialism and the purchaser-provider contracts.
 The power of professionals who provided the services have been contained to give users of the welfare state, ostensibly, a greater voice in how it is run.
-This has been extended to an involvement in research undertaken on NHS premises with the co-option of lay-people on NHS research committees (SAGCI.in NHS.R&D, 1998).
+This has been extended to an involvement in research undertaken on NHS premises with the co-option of lay-people on NHS research committees (SAGCI.in NHS.RandD 1998).

-A "democratisation of science" (Bloor, 2001) offers the potential to tackle public priorities, address public mistrust, and enrich scientific thinking by the incorporation of diverse perspectives (Irwin, 1995), thus challenging the 'gate-keeping' practices of professionals in knowledge acquisition - a situation the internet has helped achieve.
-'Lay expertise' has developed in a variety of areas and, at times, challenged the professional orthodoxy (Bloor et al, 1998), occasionally becoming accepted as the scientific orthodoxy (e.g. Miners Lung and pneumoconiosis, Bloor, 2000).
-The copresence of medical expert and alternative expert should, Bloor (2001) suggested, increase the effectiveness of clinical decision-making.
+In considering such a 'democratisation of science' Bloor (2001) suggested it offered the potential to tackle public priorities, address public mistrust, and enrich scientific thinking by the incorporation of diverse perspectives (Irwin 1995).
+It would also challenge the

+'gate-keeping' practices of professionals in knowledge acquisition - practices now partially breached by widespread use of the internet.
+Although a contradiction in terms, 'lay expertise' has developed in a variety of areas and, at times, challenged the professional orthodoxy (Bloor et al 1998), occasionally becoming accepted as the scientific orthodoxy (eg. Miners Lung and pneumoconiosis, Bloor 2000).
+The co-presence of medical expert and alternative expert should, Bloor (2001) suggested, increase the effectiveness of clinical decision-making.
 Nevertheless, the degree to which lay influence is achievable within a professional forum has yet to be established.

 Childbirth offers a contrasting perspective on the development of lay-expertise.
 Reliance on professional advice should be minimal for healthy women undergoing a normal physiological process.
-However, 'lay' expertise built up over the millennia has, in the last century been appropriated by the professions (Kirkham, 1996).
+However, 'lay' expertise built up over the millennia has, in the last century been appropriated by the professions (Kirkham 1996).
 Childbearing women in modern society are further disadvantaged by lacking experiential knowledge about childbirth.
 With fewer pregnancies and the majority of deliveries 'hidden' away in hospitals, women have minimal experience compared to their multigravid counterparts in resource-poor countries.
-They also have a major emotional investment made into their one or two planned pregnancies, with an ensuing heightened desire for perfection (Giddens, 1999).
+They also have a major emotional investment made into their one or two planned pregnancies, with an ensuing heightened desire for perfection (Giddens 1999).
 Although successful childbearing does not necessitate medical intervention in the majority of cases, mothers are forced to seek professionals' assistance to access the resources of the NHS and social service benefits, and almost invariably couples turn to experts for advice and guidance.

-It is in this slightly unusual environment, where 'normality' has been forced into a reliance on the professions, that a counter movement has developed (Ashton, 1992) and received subsequent governmental support, in their acceptance of the recommendations of Changing Childbirth.
+It is in this slightly unusual environment, where 'normality' has been forced into a reliance on the professions, that a counter movement has developed and received subsequent governmental support, in their acceptance of the recommendations of Changing Childbirth.
 Increased consumer involvement in care is now standard government policy.